ethankennerly/SpriteBuilder-Reader-js/README.md

  * Ignore physics and joints.

  * Expects joints are the last part of the file and are not read.

+ * ControlButton callback.

+ * Basic label text.

 Extra Features
 --------------

  * Set parent variable to child names, like Flash instance names.

+ * Run animation on all descendents, like Flash MovieClip gotoAndPlay.

 Not supported
 -------------

+ * Name on root node.

  * Timeline callback or sound effect.